-Gordon DuGan, 56, is the Chairman of our board of directors and has served as Chairman of our board of directors since April 2019.
-Mr. DuGan is also the Chairman of Indus Realty Trust, a Nasdaq-listed industrial REIT.
+Gordon DuGan, 58, is the Chairman of our board of directors and has served as Chairman of our board of directors since April 2019.
+Mr. DuGan was the former chair of Indus Realty Trust, formerly a Nasdaq-listed industrial REIT that was taken private in 2023 by Centerbridge Partners and GIC, the sovereign wealth fund of the Government of Singapore.
 Mr. DuGan is the Co-Founder and Chairman of Blackbrook Capital, an investment fund focused on industrial and net lease investments in Europe.
 Mr. DuGan is the former Chief Executive Officer of Gramercy Property Trust ("Gramercy"), a formerly NYSE-listed industrial REIT, which was sold to Blackstone Equity Partners VIII, LP for \$7.6 billion in October of 2018.
 After becoming the Chief Executive Officer of Gramercy in 2012, Mr. DuGan oversaw the growth of Gramercy from \$300 million in net assets during which time Gramercy became the third best performing REIT in the U.S. Prior to his work for Gramercy, Mr. DuGan was Chief Executive Officer of W.P.
 Carey & Co., ("WPC"), a NYSE-listed triple-net lease REIT, from 2003 until 2010.
 During this time, WPC grew to \$10 billion in assets, maintained its dividend during the financial crisis, and significantly outperformed the MSCI US REIT index.
-Mr. DuGan also founded the European investment of both WPC and Gramercy during his tenure at those companies and oversaw over \$4 billion in European investments.
+Mr. DuGan also founded the European investment business of both WPC and Gramercy during his tenure at those companies and oversaw over \$4 billion in European investments.
 In addition, Mr. DuGan is a former member of the Board of Governors of NAREIT.
 Mr. DuGan is also a member of the Council on Foreign Relations and is the Treasurer of the Innocence Project.
 Mr. DuGan received a B.S. in Economics with a concentration in Finance from the Wharton School of the University of Pennsylvania.